Home Blog PII Data Protection: Complete Guide to Personally Identifiable Information Management

 Regular Audits: Periodic reviews to identify and remove unnecessary personal information from your systems.

-Default Settings: Configure systems to collect minimal data by default, requiring explicit choices for additional information sharing.
+Default Settings: Configure systems to collect minimal data by default, requiring explicit choices for additional information sharing in line with GDPR data minimization principles.

 Processing Safeguards